-In fiscal year 2023, due to our liquidity position and other commitments, we postponed certain payments on certain arrangements with third party financiers, which resulted in us defaulting on said arrangements.
-We have remedied the matter via repayment agreements with our third party financiers, as discussed below.
+In fiscal year 2022, due to our liquidity position and other commitments, we postponed certain payments on certain arrangements with third party financiers, which resulted in us defaulting on said arrangements.
+We are seeking to remedy the matter via repayment agreements with our third party financiers.
+Non-payment under the arrangements permits the financiers to declare the amounts owed under the arrangement due and payable and exercise their right to secure the tablets under lease.
+Although we intend to repay, we have classified all of our obligations under these arrangements as short-term within financing obligations, current as of September 30, 2022 and June 30, 2022.